Priyanshiagarwal2006/ai-student-companion/README.md

 # 📖 About The Project

-AI Student Companion is a modern AI-powered full-stack platform designed to help students with learning, coding, academic questions, productivity, and daily task management.
+AI Student Companion is a modern AI-powered full-stack platform built to support students throughout their learning and productivity journey.
+It provides an intelligent environment where students can ask questions, understand complex concepts, solve coding and DSA problems, prepare for interviews and exams, and receive personalized academic assistance.

-The platform combines an intelligent AI Student Companion with task management, productivity tracking, secure authentication, and persistent chat history to provide students with a centralized digital environment for their academic and daily activities.
+The platform brings AI-powered learning assistance together with task management, productivity tracking, secure authentication, and persistent chat history, creating a centralized workspace for both academic and everyday student activities.

-Users can interact with the AI assistant to understand difficult concepts, solve programming and DSA problems, learn technical subjects, prepare for interviews and exams, and get assistance with academic questions.
+With context-aware AI conversations, students can continue discussions naturally and access their previous conversations whenever needed.
+The application also enables users to organize daily tasks, monitor their productivity, and manage their profiles through a clean, responsive, and user-friendly interface.

-The platform also allows students to manage daily tasks, track productivity, continue previous AI conversations, and manage their profile through a simple and responsive interface.
+Built with modern full-stack technologies and integrated with Google Gemini, AI Student Companion focuses on delivering a practical, reliable, and personalized digital learning experience for students.

 ---